How to Restore Closed Tabs in Safari on iPhone

 Landscape view: You can also rotate the iPhone into landscape mode.

-Private browsing mode: You cannot revisit tabs in Private Browsing Mode.
+Private browsing mode: You cannot revisit tabs in Private Browsing Mode; Safari keeps no record of past tabs here to preserve privacy.

 iPadOS: On an iPad, you can also just open or go to any browser tab.